ebzzry/ebzzry.github.io/en/fkd/verb-tenses.md

 -------------------------------------

 In order to communicate with the least amount of ambiguities, we have to be accurate.
-When we use the right constructs, we creater lesser room for misunderstanding.
+When we use the right constructs, we create lesser room for misunderstanding.
 It’s the small changes in the things that we do that make a lot of difference.

+_Thanks to Ram Martinez for the corrections._